Thursday, June 27, 2013

 “I've been crying a lot.”

-U Can you be a servant to those in need?
+U How can you be a servant to those in need?
 U

 U What small details can you think of to help the grieving family?
 U